tkoskine/ahven/doc/manual/en/source/manual.rst

 Ahven distribution comes with three GNAT project files: ahven.gpr, ahven_lib.gpr, and ahven_tests.gpr.
 The *ahven.gpr* file is meant to be used when compiling unit tests.
-The library itself is build using the *ahven_lib.gpr* file.
+The library itself is built using the *ahven_lib.gpr* file.
 To build the testsuite of the Ahven, one needs to use the *ahven_tests.gpr* file.